 The Office of Financial Aid follows regulations provided by the Department of Education, the Higher Education Reconciliation Act of 2005, the Family Education Rights & Privacy Act (FERPA) and in-house policies to administer federal, state and university funding.

-There are a variety of circumstances that may require an adjustment to a student’s financial aid award.
-Students should understand how dropping and adding courses, receiving other aid, or corrections on their FAFSA will impact their aid.
+There are a variety of circumstances that may require an adjustment to a student’s financial aid.
+Students should understand how dropping and adding courses, receiving other aid, or corrections on their financial aid application will impact their aid.

-Students must be enrolled in a CU Boulder study abroad program to be eligible for financial aid through CU Boulder.
-Students participating in a study abroad program through another university are not eligible.
+Students must be enrolled in a CU Boulder education abroad program to be eligible for financial aid.
+Students participating in an education abroad program through another university are not eligible.

 The Family Education Rights & Privacy Act (FERPA) is a Federal law that protects the privacy of student educational records (which includes financial aid).